Myth #1:

 Oral appliances are only for mild cases of OSA.

 As we are sure you are aware, the position of the American Academy of Sleep Medicine (AASM) states, “All appliances are indicated for use in patients with mild to moderate OSA who prefer them to continuous positive airway pressure (CPAP) therapy, or who do not respond, or who are not appropriate candidates for, or who fail treatment attempts with CPAP”.
 We have been treating patients with both moderate and severe degrees of obstructive sleep apnea.
 Many of the moderate cases have completely resolved their sleep apnea and have used this as their only treatment modality.
 Some of the advanced cases of sleep apnea have also completely eliminated their sleep apnea.
-In a recent case, a patient presented with an AHI of 61 and was reduced to 8.1 with an oral appliance.
+In a recent case, a patient presented with an AHI of 61 which was reduced to 8.1 with an oral appliance.
 Other cases who are completely CPAP intolerant have had substantial reductions in their sleep apnea.
 At that point, additional modalities such as uvulopalatopharyngeal surgery or CPAP at lower pressures can be utilized.
 Some of these patients who refuse other treatments have simply had their degree of sleep apnea reduced substantially.

 Myth #4: